-The University of Alabama is a public, state institution, so it offers a reduced tuition rate of $10,780 for in-state students who attend full-time.
-For students who are not considered Alabama-residents, out-of-state tuition is $30,250 a year.
+The University of Alabama is a public, state institution, so it offers a reduced tuition rate of $11,100 for students who qualify as state residents and attend full-time.
+For students who are not considered Alabama-residents, out-of-state tuition is $31,460 a year.

 University of Alabama has the same tuition for international students as for those from out of state.

-International students at The University of Alabama can expect to pay around $30,250 per year, before any scholarships or financial aid.
+International students at The University of Alabama usually pay around $31,460 per year, before any scholarships or financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Alabama is $11,012 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $9,000.
+Room and board at University of Alabama costs $14,426 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the University of Alabama's on-campus cafeterias and dining facilities.
+Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $9,300.